0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 This section is used to evaluate sensor data of type "srh", which stands for "Soil Relative Humidity".

 This rule drives the irrigation system, and is only activated between 7pm and 8pm.
 During that time interval, the rule checks the relative humidity of the soil as reported by the "plant" node and turns "on" the relay driving the irrigation pump if the moisture level of the soil is below 85%.
-The irrigation relay is turned "off" when the time window closes or when the relative soil moisture reaches the setpoint.
+The irrigation relay is turned "off" when the time window closes or when the relative soil moisture reaches or exceeds the setpoint.

 ```
 	"srh": [{